darkedges/kubernetes-tproxy/README.md

 # Kubernetes Transparent Proxy

+ !
+This fork contains changes which make the deployment incompatible with Kubernetes older than 1.17

 Transparent proxy and filtering for Kubernetes pods.

 This project provides transparent proxy to pods using two deployment scenarios: